kayodeao/Intrusion-Detection-with-Wazuh/README.md

 ### 3. How to Access Your Wazuh Server
 - **Steps**:
-    - copy the public IP open up a new tab make sure you open up the ip in your browser with the with https as opposed to http. wazuh will actually take a couple of minutes to set up because if you try and access it immediately after you set up the linode you're going to see an error so give it probably around five minutes to set up.
+    - copy the public IP open up a new tab make sure you open up the ip in your browser with the https as opposed to http.
+Wazuh will actually take a couple of minutes to set up because if you try and access it immediately after you set up the linode you're going to see an error, so give it probably around five minutes to set up.
-    - username is ``admin``, to  get the password, copy  the SSH acces command ``ssh root@<wazuh-vm-ip>``
+    - username is ``admin``, to  get the password, copy  the SSH acces command ``ssh root@<wazuh-server-ip>``
     - then launch your terminal.
 Windows, Mac and Linux.
 It'll all work.
 And paste that in there and press enter.
     - type in  this  command ``ls -al``
     - you should see a  ``.deployment-secrets.txt`` file.